naja628/qwerasdf/manual.md

 If the session does not already exist it will be created.
 The special session name `OFF` is used to indicate you want to disable undoing/autosaving.

 A session may only be used by one single running instance of the program at the any time.
 If you try to connect to a session that is currently being used, you will see an error message.
+Sometimes if the program is closed improperly (e.g. OS crash, etc) the program will think a session is in use when it's not.
+You can use the [not-in-use](#not-in-use) command to resolve such situations.
+Note that calling not in use when the session is used will badly mangle the undo history.

 # The Grid
 You can activate/deactivate the grid either via `A: Grid`/`A: Grid on/off` or with the `grid` command.